Forward Operating Base Paliwoda: History

 In October 2006, as part of Task Force Lightning under the umbrella command of the 25th Infantry Division, elements of the U.S. 3rd Battalion 8th Cavalry Regiment (Warhorse), 1st Cavalry Division took control of FOB Paliwoda.
 The Warhorse Battalion was charged with monitoring and clearing the Jabauri Peninsula, a hot bed for terrorists fleeing from places like Syria, Iran, and Pakistan.
-In Oct.
-2007, 3/8 Cav, 1CD turned over control to elements of 1/32 Cav 1st BCT 101st Airborne Division.
-In Oct 2008, the 101st conducted Relief in Place/Transfer of Authority (RIP/TOA) with 3-4 CAV (Nightraiders), 3BCT (Broncos), 25ID (Tropic Lightning).
+In October 2007, 3/8 CAV, 1CD turned over control to elements of 1/32 CAV, 1st BCT, 101st Airborne Division.
+In October 2008, the 101st conducted Relief in Place/Transfer of Authority (RIP/TOA) with 3-4 CAV (Nightraiders), 3BCT (Broncos), 25ID (Tropic Lightning).
 Early in 2009, Bravo and Charlie Troops, 3-4 CAV would leave the FOB and live on Joint Base Balad (JBB).
-The HHT elements of 3-4 CAV (including both the SCO and SCSM) and Apache Troop, would remain on FOB Paliwoda until OCT 2009, when they turned over control of the FOB to HHC 1-28 INF, an Infantry Battalion from 1st ID based out of Fort Riley, Kansas.
+The HHT elements of 3-4 CAV (including both the SCO and SCSM) and Apache Troop, would remain on FOB Paliwoda until October 2009, when they turned over control of the FOB to HHC, 1-28 INF, an Infantry Battalion from 1st Infantry Division based out of Fort Riley, Kansas.

 Forward Operating Base Paliwoda is a former training base for Saddam Hussein's elite fighters.
 The base is shaped like a fat horseshoe; its perimeter is 1½ miles long.
 On the north side is a road and the entrance.
 On the south there's a canal, on the east a mosque, and on the west a school soccer field.
 In the middle, behind giant chain-link fences, is housing still occupied by the families of former Iraqi soldiers.
 One side of the horseshoe used to be a school, but it is now the battalion headquarters.
 The other side used to be a training camp for Saddam Hussein's guerrilla fighters.
-The F.O.B itself has numerous towers that outlines the edge of the base, and these towers were used as guard towers on 24/7 shifts.
+The FOB itself has numerous towers that outlines the edge of the base, and these towers were used as guard towers on 24/7 shifts.
 The FOB also contained makeshift motor pools, makeshift mechanic areas, and a concrete slab utilized as a landing pad for helicopters.
-On the NorthEast corner of the FOB is a compound used exclusively by a Special Forces ODA Team.
+On the northeast corner of the FOB is a compound used exclusively by a Special Forces ODA Team.
 Security on the FOB is provided by the Private Security company "Sabre", who primarily contract Ugandan citizens.